-In line with the current development in CPG methodology, the CPG Unit of MaHTAS is in the process of adapting Grading Recommendations, Assessment, Development and Evaluation (GRADE) in its work process.
-The quality of each retrieved evidence and its effect size are carefully assessed and reviewed by the CPG Development Group.
-In formulating the recommendations, overall balances of the following aspects are considered in determining the strength of the recommendations:
+In line with new development in CPG methodology, the CPG Unit of MaHTAS is adapting Grading Recommendations, Assessment, Development and Evaluation (GRADE) in its work process.
+The quality of each retrieved evidence and its effect size are carefully assessed/reviewed by the CPG Development Group.
+In formulating the recommendations, overall balances of the following aspects are considered in determining the strength of the recommendations:-

-- overall quality of evidence
+- · overall quality of evidence

-- balance of benefits versus harms
+- balance of benefits versus harms.

-- values and preferences
+- · values and preferences

-- resource implications
+- · resource implications

 - · equity, feasibility and acceptability